 @MockK and @SpyK annotations and all parameters of these annotations are supported.

 It is also possible to use Mockito if desired.
 For a more detailed description of how Kora and Mockito work, you should read the Java tab of this paragraph.
-To improve the interaction between Mockito and Kotlin you can use the Mockito Kotlin library.
+In order to improve the interaction between Mockito and Kotlin you can use the Mockito Kotlin library.

 @MockK annotation allows you to make a class mock annotated component and control the behavior of its methods using MockK.